taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ### Part 16: Interacting with an API

 Implementing applications with sample data can be dull.
 It can be more exciting by interacting with a real API - the [Hacker News API](https://hn.algolia.com/api).
-Even though, as you have learned, you can have asynchronous actions without another library, this application will introduce Redux Saga as asynchrnours action library to deal with side-effects such as fetching data from a third-party library.
+Even though, as you have learned, you can have asynchronous actions without any asynchronous action library, this application will introduce Redux Saga as asynchrnours action library to deal with side-effects such as fetching data from a third-party library.

 {title="Command Line",lang="text"}
 ~~~~~~~~
 npm install --save redux-saga
 ~~~~~~~~

 First, you can introduce a root saga in your entry point file to sagas.
-It can be similar seen to the combined root reducer, because in the end the Redux store expects one reducer or one saga for its creation.
+It can be similar seen to the combined root reducer, because in the end the Redux store expects one reducer and one saga for its creation.

 {title="src/sagas/index.js",lang="javascript"}
 ~~~~~~~~